zhanghy23/CRNet-Aug/README.md

 #### A. Data Preparation

 The channel state information (CSI) matrix is generated from [COST2100](https://ieeexplore.ieee.org/document/6393523) model.
-Chao-Kai Wen and Shi Jin group provides a pre-processed version of COST2100 dataset in [Google Drive](https://drive.google.com/drive/folders/1_lAMLk_5k1Z8zJQlTr5NRnSD6ACaNRtj?usp=sharing), which is easier to use for the CSI feedback task; You can also download it from [Baidu Netdisk](https://pan.baidu.com/s/1Ggr6gnsXNwzD4ULbwqCmjA).
+You can download it from [Baidu Netdisk](https://pan.baidu.com/s/1MCNrmmGShwHuttPMxcr_YA?pwd=9b0l).
+Datasets inculde mode-change and range-change datasets, whose meanings and details can be found in our paper.
 You can generate your own dataset according to the [open source library of COST2100](https://github.com/cost2100/cost2100) as well.
-The details of data pre-processing can be found in our paper.
+The details of data pre-processing can be also found in our paper.

 #### B. Checkpoints Downloading

 The model checkpoints should be downloaded if you would like to reproduce our result.
-All the checkpoints files can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1evKXkcF2Qp8Wn6cWJQiYQw) or [Google Drive](https://drive.google.com/drive/folders/16hQsrxkFuyjtmW4DOI8-Tix5TP5JfIia?usp=sharing)
+All the checkpoints files can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1rtAA-vXOHUCf3wXsfoR-4g?pwd=st0i)

 #### C. Project Tree Arrangement